Key Investment Criteria

 5. Approval, Disbursement, and Monitoring

-After approval and disbursement, MCE requires monthly or quarterly submission of financial statements from each of its SGB Fund partners.
+After approval and disbursement, MCE requires monthly or quarterly submission of financial statements from each of its partners.
 MCE’s portfolio managers also schedule quarterly monitoring calls with each client to discuss the organization’s current status, challenges, and opportunities.

 If you have any questions, please contact us at pipeline@mcesocap.org.